 Could knowing yours, or somebody else’s birthstone color and type shed some light about their personality traits?

 The belief that different gem stones and their colors provide certain influential properties has been around since the beginning of civilization itself.
-These influences range from healing properties to warding off malevolent entities or spirits.
+These symbolic meanings and influences range from healing properties, to warding off malevolent entities or spirits.

 The Garnet stone ranges in colors, it’s most commonly a medium to dark red color, however it can vary between pink and dark red, almost black.